Javon Hargrave: 2016

-The Pittsburgh Steelers received a playoff berth after finishing atop the AFC North with an 11–5 record.
-On January 8, 2017, Hargrave started his first career playoff game and recorded one tackle, as the Steelers routed the Miami Dolphins 30–12 in the AFC Wildcard game.
-After defeating the Kansas City Chiefs in the divisional round, the Steelers went on to face the New England Patriots in the AFC Championship.
+The Steelers received a playoff berth after finishing atop the American Football Conference (AFC) North with an 11–5 record.
+On January 8, 2017, Hargrave started his first career playoff game and recorded one tackle, as the Steelers routed the Miami Dolphins 30–12 in the AFC Wild Card Round.
+After defeating the Kansas City Chiefs in the Divisional Round, the Steelers went on to face the New England Patriots in the AFC Championship.
 Hargrave made five combined tackles as the Steelers lost 17–36 to the eventual Super Bowl LI Champions.

 2017

 Hargrave returned as the starting nose tackle to start the 2017 season after winning the job over Daniel McCullers and Roy Philon.
-He started the Pittsburgh Steelers' season-opener against the Cleveland Browns and made three solo tackles and sacked DeShone Kizer in the Steelers' 21–18 victory.
+He started the Steelers' season-opener against the Browns and made three solo tackles and sacked DeShone Kizer in the Steelers' 21–18 victory.
 On October 8, 2017, Hargrave recorded a career-high ten combined tackles in a 30–9 loss to the Jacksonville Jaguars.
+He finished the 2017 season with two sacks, 32 total tackles, one pass defended, and one forced fumble in 16 games and 12 starts.

 2018

-In week 11 against the Jacksonville Jaguars, Hargrave recorded 4 tackles, 2 sacks, and 1 pass defended as the Steelers won 20-16.
+In week 11 against the Jacksonville Jaguars, Hargrave recorded four tackles, two sacks, and one pass defended as the Steelers won 20–16.

-Hargrave finished the season with 41 tackles, 6 sacks, and 1 pass defended.
-He received an overall grade of 82.7 from Pro Football Focus in 2018, which ranked as the 19th highest grade among all qualifying interior defenders.
+Hargrave finished the season with 41 tackles, six sacks, and one pass defended.

 2019

-In week 4 against the Cincinnati Bengals, Hargrave recorded his first sack of the season on Andy Dalton in the 27–3 win.
+In week 4 against the Bengals, Hargrave recorded his first sack of the season on Andy Dalton in the 27–3 win.
 In week 10 against the Los Angeles Rams, Hargrave recorded a strip sack on Jared Goff which was recovered by teammate Minkah Fitzpatrick who returned it for a 43 yard touchdown in the 17–12 win.
+He finished the 2019 season with four sacks, 60 total tackles (35 solo), and one forced fumble in 16 games and 13 starts.

 Philadelphia Eagles

 2020

-On March 21, 2020, Hargrave signed a three-year $39 million contract with the Philadelphia Eagles.
+On March 21, 2020, Hargrave signed a three-year $39 million contract with the Eagles.
 On August 17, it was reported that Hargrave was dealing with a pectoral injury which ultimately would force him to miss week 1, but he returned the following week and played in the remaining 15 games for the Eagles.
 In week 14 against the Saints, Hargrave recorded 2 sacks on Taysom Hill and recovered a fumble forced by Josh Sweat in the 24–21 win.
 He finished the season playing in 15 games, starting 11 of them.